Concordium/concordium.github.io/source/testnet/see-also/troubleshooting.rst

 Multiple nodes, bakers, and accounts
 ====================================

 We do not currently support running two nodes on the same machine.
-This means that while it is possible, we provide no support for it.
 When the ``concordium-node`` tool is run when the node is already running it will either do nothing, in case none of the parameters, e.g., node name, have changed, or restart the node with the new parameters.
 Note that "do nothing" means that it